 UAA, UAG, UGA | Stop codons |

-Understanding the genetic code has numerous applications in biotechnology and medicine, including:
+- Understanding the code has numerous applications in biotechnology and medicine, including: